SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Experiments and Results

 \subsubsection{Dataset}

-All evaluations are conducted on the CORNN dataset~\cite{malan2022continuous}, which consists of 54 synthetic regression tasks.
-Each task defines a distinct function $f: \mathbb{R}^2 \rightarrow \mathbb{R}$, designed to capture a wide range of functional behaviors, including periodicity, discontinuities, sharp curvature, and varying smoothness.
-For each task, the data is split into 3,750 training samples and 1,250 test samples.
+All evaluations are conducted on the CORNN benchmark suite~\cite{malan2022continuous}, which consists of 54 regression datasets.
+Each dataset defines a distinct function $f: \mathbb{R}^2 \rightarrow \mathbb{R}$, designed to capture a wide range of functional behaviors, including periodicity, discontinuities, sharp curvature, and varying smoothness.
+For each dataset, the data is split into 3,750 training samples and 1,250 test samples.
 All inputs are normalized to lie within $[-1, 1]^2$, and outputs are scaled to the range $(-1, 1)$.